Amaryllidaceae

 • Origin: Tropical and subtropical regions of Africa, Asia, and the Americas

-Crinum grows to a height of 60 cm to 150 cm, featuring long, arching leaves and large flowers in shades of white, pink, and red.
-Many varieties have a pleasant fragrance, and the plant blooms from summer to autumn, adding vibrant color to gardens.
+• Appearance: Crinum grows to a height of about 60–150 cm, with long, flexible leaves and large trumpet-shaped flowers in white, pink, or red.
+Many varieties are fragrant, and the plant blooms from summer to autumn, making it a popular choice for brightening gardens.

 Cultural Significance Around the World

-In India, Crinum flowers are sometimes used for temple decorations and are regarded as sacred.
-In Latin America, Crinum is often planted along streets and in front yards, bringing vivid colors to urban and rural settings during its blooming season.
+In India, Crinum flowers are sometimes used in temple decorations and are regarded as sacred.

 Historical Background